garyhodgson/thing-tracker-network-client/README.md

 ### Developing
 * Clone this project.
 * Run `npm install` to retrieve the relevant node modules.
-* Run `git submodule init` and `git submodule update` to pull in the custom version of KadOH.
+This should also pull in the custom version of Kadoh, directly from the ttn branch of the github repository.
-* Also run `npm install` under `node_modules/kadoh` to pull in their dependencies. (_NOTE: Not sure if this is the best way to go about distributing this_).

-#### Debugging
-It might be worth using the debug UI of the [KadOH](https://github.com/jinroh/kadoh) project to connect to the network.
-See instructions in that project.

 ### License